bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

 anything except for the stated data, assume the least informative distribution.
 Practically, it can be used for Bayesian priors but on a more philosophical note the idea has been used by Jaynes to show that thermodynamic entropy (in statistical mechanics) is the same concept as information entropy.
-It's kind of controversial but it's kind of reassuring to note that nature *may* be Bayesian.
+Even though it's controversial, it's kind of reassuring to note that nature *may* be Bayesian.
 I don't know about you but knowing this fact makes me sleep more soundly at night :)